 Selecting a teacher and the initial chat:

 We will allocate you a teacher as soon as one becomes available.
 This is easier if you are flexible with your time of availability.
 S/he will make contact with you and arrange a time to talk about the course in some detail.
 This will enable you to hear more about the course and for the teacher to hear about what has brought you to the course.
 Together you will decide whether the course is suitable for you at this time.
 We do not charge for this contact and it is okay for you decide following this that the course is not right for you at this stage or, sometimes, the teacher may decide that the course is not right for you at this time and will discuss this fully with you.
-If you do withdraw at this stage, you will be offered a refund.

 Support during the course: